 The Neuroscience Ph.D.
-Program is an interdisciplinary graduate program comprised of graduate students and faculty from 13 departments across three schools at Tulane University, including the Schools of Science and Engineering, Medicine and Liberal Arts.
+Program is an interdisciplinary graduate program comprised of graduate students and faculty from 13 departments across four schools at Tulane University, including the Schools of Science and Engineering, Medicine, Public Health, and Liberal Arts.
 The Neuroscience faculty research programs are well funded by grants from federal and state funding agencies in the areas of stress disorders, sensory-motor disorders, pain mechanisms, cortical structure and function, signal transduction mechanisms, neuropeptides, learning and memory, and developmental neurobiology.
 Graduate students perform cutting edge research in a small and productive research environment that fosters intimate instruction and training leading to publication in top scientific journals.

 School of Science and Engineering, 201 Lindy Boggs Center, New Orleans, LA 70118 504-865-5764 firstname.lastname@example.org